1stResponder/pi-loc/readme.md

 # Pi-Loc
 ## Auto Position Reporter Headless for Raspberry Pi

+Basic requirements:
-Basic requirements: python, gpsd, gpsd-clients, python-gps, python-pip, dnsutils, vim, supervisor, git
+* python, gpsd, gpsd-clients, python-gps, python-pip, dnsutils, vim, supervisor, git

-To install:
+## Installation
-apt-get the above packages
+1. apt-get the above packages
-configure gpsd (conf file in repo) download code and put somewhere logical (/opt is usually a good choice) configure supervisor (pi-loc.conf in repo) update-rc.d supervisor defaults
+2. Configure gpsd (conf file in repo)
+3. Download code and put somewhere logical (/opt is usually a good choice)
+4. Configure supervisor (pi-loc.conf in repo)
+5. Update-rc.d supervisor defaults
-Set it and forget it #ronco
+6. Set it and forget it

 ## Configuring Logging
 Pi-loc uses a s3 bucket for ease of log access.
 To enable this logging you must have an AWS s3 bucket set up and the proper credentials need to be set within the code.